 A complete set of first edition HP books is going to be expensive and will sell in the five-figure range at the very least… signed copies further increase the price, and probably represent the most valuable options overall.

-Earlier this year, a hardback first edition which was found in a skip sold for £33,000.
+Earlier this year, a hardback first edition found in a skip sold for £33,000.
 Prior to the auction, the hardback had an estimate of £8,000-£12,000 due to some damage to its binding, but that didn’t stop a bidding war from erupting.

 Harry Potter – 1st Edition Collectors Guide: The Author